November 10, 2017 | personal injury Claims

 It is not enough to prove that the defendant was negligent or reckless (e.g., speeding).
 You must also prove that the defendant’s negligence or recklessness caused your accident.
 Then, you must connect your injuries and other damages to the accident.

 To better illustrate what constitutes a personal injury claim, consider the following example of the four elements at work: A drunk driver runs a red light, striking another vehicle.
-The victim in the other vehicle suffers a broken hip as a result the accident.
+The victim in the other vehicle suffered a broken hip as a result of the accident.

-Here are how the four elements listed above would work in this case:
+Here is how the four elements listed above would work in this case:

 - Duty of care – All drivers owe others on the road a duty of care to drive responsibly and avoid accidents